unused/react-native-workshop/presentation/presentation.md

 Components have...

-  - Immutable Props, Note: JavaScript has no immutables!
+  - Properties , immutable, Note: JavaScript has no immutables!
+Looks like `this.props`
-  - State via Store
+  - State via Store, looks like `this.state`

 ## Templates via JSX